Detail shots???

 Having everything neatly packed into one bag or box makes it very easy to keep up with, and you're not scrambling to find everything when you're supposed to be sipping mimosas in the makeup chair!

-It's important to make sure it arrives all together with one person.
-We try to get our detail shots done as soon as we arrive so we can focus (pun intended) on you for the rest of the day.
 But if the groom has the rings and he's not getting to the venue until 20 minutes before the ceremony, that puts us frantically trying to get those photos during a part of the day where we need to be preparing to capture the ceremony.
-Which brings us to.....

 Who's responsible for this stuff?